stephaneVercouillieBMID/slate/source/workingVersion.html.md

 It is expected that you will also expose their signing and encryption keys in such a way.
 The location of your JWKSet must be configured by an  administrator of BMID during your on-boarding.
 The exposed endpoint must be HTTPS.
  ># 6. **FAQ**
- >**How to use itsme-UAT through Hockey-app on IOS properly?( without "Non-trusted company app developer" message)
+ >**How to use itsme-UAT through Hockey-app on IOS ( TODO only IOS?) properly? (without having"Non-trusted company app developer" message)**

+To be able to use itsme on Hockey App, you need to :

+Select : “Annuleer”
+Go to your settings
+Select : General
+Select : Profiles & Device Management
+Select : Belgian Mobile ID NV
+Select : Trust

 >**How can I set the level of security at the level of the App (5 digit code only without fingerprint or facial recognition  eg.)**?
 You can configure this option through the parameter “**acr_values**”, documented in   [this](#acrvalues) section.